 Once you submit your work for review, you will receive a digital receipt confirming your submission.
 We will notify you if something is missing.
-Submissions for the spring 2021 edition of The Owl are due by December 19st, 2020 at 11:59 PM EST. We aim to inform you whether your submission has been accepted by January 20th, 2021.
+The deadline for submissions for the spring 2022 edition of The Owl will be updated soon.

 Manuscripts submitted to The Owl undergo a traditional peer-review process:

 Articles: Manuscripts submitted to The Owl are read first by the editor-in-chief.
 At this stage, the editor-in-chief is looking primarily for basic clarity of writing and appropriate adherence to the formatting guidelines.
 If the article is determined to be suitable in content and clarity for The Owl, the manuscript will be assigned to be read by two–three associate editors with background knowledge in the manuscript’s subject discipline.
 When necessary, ad-hoc reviewers will be called upon read manuscripts if few associate editors have background knowledge in the topic matter.
 The associate editors and ad-hoc reviewers assess the article's rigor, methodology (when applicable), and clarity.
 They then submit reviews to the editor-in-chief, with recommendations for the article to be accepted with minor revisions, accepted with major revisions, or rejected.
 The editor-in-chief, in concert with the editorial board, will make a final determination, which will be passed along to the author.